Drumming up a Storm

 One day The Jam’s manager made me an offer to buy Muscle Music, lock, stock and barrel.

-I accepted the offer (more about that story here), and invested the proceeds in creating a manufacturing arm of Turbosound, which had by far the best PA system designs I’d ever heard.
+I accepted the offer while flying on Concorde (more about that story here), and invested the proceeds in creating a manufacturing arm of Turbosound, which had by far the best PA system designs I’d ever heard.
 They’d built a terrific reputation in the industry from supplying the PA system at Glastonbury for many years.

 Over the next 10 years, Turbosound scaled up, becoming a leading brand around the world.
 For some of the time I lived in New York establishing the company in the US market.
 During that period, we merged with BSS, a leading professional audio electronics company, and formed a group, Edge Technology, to act as an umbrella to acquire other premium professional audio brands.
 We added Precision Devices soon afterwards.